EarthScope/emc-tools/README.md

  DESCRIPTION:

- EMC Tools contains a set of Python scripts for working with EMC's netCDF Earth model files (netCDF 3 format):
+ EMC Tools contains a set of Python scripts for converting the EMC's netCDF Earth model files (netCDF 3 format) to and from GeoCSV format:

     - netCDF_2_GeoCSV_3D.py - a Python script to read a 3D netCDF Earth model file and display its header information or convert it to GeoCSV format.
     - GeoCSV_2_netCDF_3D.py - a Python script to read a 3D GeoCSV Earth model file and display its header information or convert it to netCDF format.